emacs-eaf/emacs-application-framework/README.md

 ### Dependency List

-Packages listed as **Core** are mandatory for EAF to work, whereas other packages are optional - install if you want to use corresponding EAF Application.

 | Package                        | Description                                           |
 | :--------                      | :------                                               |
 | python-epc                     | EPC for Python                                        |